Before I decide whether to buy a company's shares, I always like to look at two core financial ratios -- return on equity and net gearing.

-A key weakness of ROE is that it doesn't show how much debt a company is using to boost its returns.
-My preferred way of measuring a company's debt is by looking at its net gearing -- the ratio of net debt to equity.
+One weakness of ROE is that it doesn't show how much debt a company is using to boost its returns.
+A good way of assessing a company's debt levels is by looking at its net gearing -- the ratio of net debt to equity.

-In the table below, I've listed Glaxo's net gearing and ROE alongside those of its peers, Pfizer and AstraZeneca.
+In the table below, I've listed Morrisons' net gearing and ROE alongside those of its peers, Tesco and J. Sainsbury:

 Finding market-beating returns

-If you already hold Glaxo stock, you may be interested to learn that it is one of five shares that have been identified by the Fool's team of analysts as "5 Shares To Retire On".
+Finding shares that can beat the market over a long period is hard, but if you already hold Morrisons' stock, then you might be interested in learning about five star shares that have been identified by the Fool's team of analysts as "5 Shares To Retire On".